irmen/Pyro4/docs/source/tutorials.rst

 Next, we have to tell Pyro what parts of the class should be remotely accessible, and what pars aren't supposed to be accessible.
 This has to do with security.
 We'll be adding a ``@Pyro4.expose`` decorator on the Warehouse class definition to tell Pyro it is allowed to access the class remotely.
+You can ignore the ``@Pyro4.behavior`` line we also added for now (but it is required to properly have a persistent warehouse inventory).
 Finally we add a little ``main`` function so it will be started correctly, which should make the code now look like this (:file:`warehouse.py`)::